grantmacken/nginx-exist/README.md

 Setting Up Nginx
 ----------------

 The setup is capable of serving **multiple web-site domains** without altering the Nginx config every time you add a new site.
 The production server makes use Nginx proxy cache capabilities.

-The aim is to make it as simple as possible to set up local development and remote production server for hosting websites.
+The aim is to make it as simple as possible to set up local development and remote production servers for hosting websites.

 `systemctl set-environment SERVER=development`